yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 When the et module (ethernet driver) loads it will read from vlan0ports to vlan15ports, behind the scenes the ethernet driver is using these variables to generate a more complex configuration which will be sent to the switch.
-When packets are recieved from external devices they need to be assigned a vlan id, and when packets are sent to those external devices the VLAN tags need to be removed.
+When packets are received from external devices they need to be assigned a vlan id, and when packets are sent to those external devices the VLAN tags need to be removed.

 PVID represents the primary VLAN id, in other words if a packet doesn't have a VLAN tag, which VLAN does it belong to?
 The ethernet driver handles this rather trivially, in the case of vlan0ports="1 2 3 4 5*", ports 1-4 are set to PVID 0 (vlan0).
-Since the wrt needs to recieve packets from both the LAN (vlan0) and the WAN (vlan1), port 5 is a special case appearing in both vlan0ports and vlan1ports.
+Since the wrt needs to receive packets from both the LAN (vlan0) and the WAN (vlan1), port 5 is a special case appearing in both vlan0ports and vlan1ports.
 This is where the '*' is used -- it determines the PVID of port 5, which is also the only port not to untag packets (for hopefully obvious reasons).